CogStack/cogstack-platform-toolkit/docs/platform/deployment/get-started/_index.md

 - [Ansible](https://docs.ansible.com/ansible/latest/index.html)
 - [Portainer](https://www.portainer.io/)

 See the official documentation on these tools for the best documentation for installation and setup.
+Not all of these are needed depending on which deployment method is used.

 ## Cloud Accounts & Permissions